PhysicistDataScientist/Strain-Sensor/README.md

-# Capillaries-Analysis
+# Welcome to "Strain Sensor" repository!

+In this repository you will find scientific work involving capilar optical fibers (COFs) acting as strain sensors.

-A scientific paper concerning this experiment was published:
+A scientific paper about this repository analysis was published and can be accessed in